simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 Each type of worker has their own needs that need to be fulfilled in order to keep efficiency up.
 Worker needs can be looked up in a base's Population window.
 For example, Pioneers need 4 DW, 4 RAT, and 0.5 OVE per day to be fully satisfied, and Settlers need 5 DW, 6 RAT, 3 HI, 0.5 EXO, and 0.5 PT.

 As long as all requirements are met, efficiency stays at 100%.
 A workforce will keep working for as long as at least one of those resources is still at their disposal.
 Only once all of them run out, production will stop.
-If only part of the required resources is available, the workforce's efficiency goes down by a certain amount.
+If only part of the required resources is available, the workforce's satisfaction decreases and hence its productivity suffers.

 Some consumables are so-called non-essentials: The productivity loss caused by a missing non-essential is lower than for essential consumables.
 Plus, a workforce will stop working altogether if the only consumable at their disposal is non-essential.
 The Population buffer lists which consumables are essential and which aren't: